top of page

 • Materials list and preferred products

-• Phone scripts, call handling, and conversion process
+• Phone scripts, call handling, and conversion processes

-• Membership plan and out-of-network workflows (if applicable)
+• Membership plans and out-of-network workflows (if applicable)

 • Daily huddle format and end-of-day reporting